 What context windows do and do not do

 Every language model has a context window — the amount of text it can see at once during a conversation.
-Current frontier models have context windows of 200,000 to 1,000,000 tokens.
-Claude Sonnet 4.6 and Opus 4.6 both offer 1 million token context at standard pricing as of March 2026 — enough to hold roughly 700,000 words simultaneously.
-GPT-5.4 supports 1 million tokens in the API.
+Frontier models in 2026 have windows of 200,000 to 1,000,000 tokens.
+Claude Sonnet 4.6 and Opus 4.6 both support 1 million tokens.
 These are genuinely large.
+A million tokens holds roughly 700,000 words simultaneously.

 How persistent memory systems work

-A persistent memory system stores information between sessions and retrieves relevant pieces when a new session starts.
-At its simplest, this looks like a database — a collection of text snippets tagged with metadata — and a retrieval function that queries it based on what the current session needs.
+A persistent memory system stores information between sessions and retrieves relevant pieces when a new one starts.
+At its simplest: a database of text snippets with metadata, and a retrieval function that queries it based on what the current session needs.

-More structured approaches use tiered memory: hot memory for things needed in almost every session (your name, your primary projects, standing preferences), warm memory for less frequent but important context (how you solved a problem three months ago), and cold memory for archived history that can be retrieved on demand but does not load automatically.
+Vector databases handle this well because they allow semantic retrieval — finding memories that are conceptually relevant even if the wording differs.
+If the agent stored 'the user prefers Python over JavaScript' and the current task involves writing code, that memory surfaces even if the new prompt never mentions Python.
+More structured approaches use tiered memory: hot memory for things needed in almost every session (your name, your primary projects, standing preferences), warm memory for less frequent but important context, and cold memory for archived history retrievable on demand but not loaded automatically.

 What Hermes stores in memory

-Hermes Agent uses three distinct memory types implemented as files and structures the agent reads and writes directly.
-The user model lives in `USER.md` — a structured document containing your technical background, communication preferences, standing project context, and operational patterns.
-The agent updates this file as it learns more about you.
-General learned facts live in `MEMORY.md`, a curated store the agent reads at session start and writes to when it discovers something worth retaining.
+Hermes Agent uses three distinct memory types implemented as files the agent reads and writes directly.
+The user model lives in USER.md — a structured document containing your technical background, communication preferences, standing project context, and operational patterns.
+The agent updates this as it learns more about you.
+General learned facts live in MEMORY.md, a curated store read at session start and written to when the agent discovers something worth retaining.

-Skill Documents are procedural memory stored in the agentskills.io open format — searchable markdown files encoding how to approach specific task types.
-Tools used, decision tree, failure modes encountered and how they were handled.
+Skill Documents are procedural memory — searchable markdown files in the agentskills.io open format encoding how to approach specific task types.
+Tools used, decision tree, failure modes encountered, how they were handled.
 On future similar tasks, the agent retrieves and loads the relevant Skill Document rather than reasoning from scratch.
-This is the compounding mechanism: the agent that has done 50 research tasks is materially faster and more reliable than one on its first.
+This is the compounding mechanism: an agent that has done 50 research tasks is materially faster and more reliable than one on its first.

 Event memory is a timestamped log of tasks, decisions, and outcomes.
-This is what lets the agent tell you what it did last Tuesday, why it made a particular call, and whether a strategy worked.
+This is what lets the agent tell you what it did last Tuesday and why it made a particular call.
 Optional Honcho integration adds cross-session AI-native user modeling as a separate API layer — building a persistent user understanding that carries across different tools, not just Hermes sessions.

 Why this requires a persistent server

-Memory stored on your laptop disappears when you close the application, reformat the drive, or switch to a new machine.
-For memory to be genuinely persistent — accessible from any device, surviving hardware failures, available when the agent is running scheduled tasks while you are offline — it needs to be stored on a server.
+Memory stored on your laptop disappears when you close the application, reformat the drive, or switch machines.
+For memory to be genuinely persistent — accessible from any device, surviving hardware failures, available when the agent runs scheduled tasks while you are offline — it needs to live on a server.

 What persistent memory does not do

 Memory systems do not make agents reliable.
-An agent with rich memory can still take incorrect actions, misunderstand ambiguous instructions, or apply a past strategy to a situation where it does not fit.
-Memory helps with context; it does not substitute for good task design and human oversight on consequential actions.
+An agent with rich memory can still take incorrect actions, misunderstand ambiguous instructions, or apply a past strategy where it does not fit.
+Memory helps with context.
+It does not substitute for good task design and human oversight on consequential actions.

-Memory also does not automatically stay accurate.
+Memory also does not stay accurate on its own.
 If the agent learns something incorrect — a wrong assumption about how a system works, a miscategorized approach in a Skill Document — that incorrect information persists and gets retrieved on future tasks.
-Periodic memory review and correction is important for agents doing high-stakes work.
+Periodic review and correction matters for agents doing high-stakes work.